 Blogs I Love

 Here lives the sacred spark, I think, affirmations of creativity.
-I am starting with five and will add a small number over time.
 I hope you enjoy them.

 George Forss is one of the most skilled and respected photographers in the world.
 His urban landscapes of New York City are among the most powerful photographs ever taken.
 Henry Cartier-Bresson tried repeatedly to learn Forss's brilliant techniques involving lenses and optics.
 George lives nearby, and is a good friend, and he is not only blogging and showing and selling his old photographs but also exploring "Found Worlds."
 It is a pleasure to know him and take some photos with him and to add his to the Blogs I Love.